varianter/startskudd2024-rdd-data/queries.md

 }
 ```

-# Aggragation of all sensors over threshold
+# All over threshold and see what sensors are above the threshold (with number of readings)

 ```json
 POST /sensor_readings/_search